 Commercial tenants who cannot pay their rent because of coronavirus will be protected from eviction.

-These measures will mean no business will automatically forfeit their lease and be forced out of their premises if they miss a payment up until 30 June.
-This may be extended by the government.
+These measures will mean no business will automatically forfeit their lease and be forced out of their premises if they miss a payment up until March 2021.

 This is not a rental holiday and tenants will still be liable for the rent.